aritro98/OS-Lab-Experiments/README.md

 ## Structure
 - Each experiment is organized in its own directory.
-- Includes source code, explanations, and required documentation.
+- Includes source code, informations etc.